openssl/openssl/README.md

 OpenSSL contains a basic TLS server (`s_server`) and TLS client (`s_client`) which can be used to demonstrate and test SSL/TLS connections.

-To run a server, we first need to generate a self-signed X.509 certificate, using either a classical or post-quantum algorithm (currently, only "picnicl1fs" is supported).
-Run the following command, with <SIGALG> = rsa, picnicl1fs):
+To run a server, we first need to generate a self-signed X.509 certificate, using either a classical or post-quantum algorithm.
+Run the following command, with <SIGALG> = rsa, picnicl1fs, qteslaI, qteslaIIIsize, qteslaIIIspeed):

 	apps/openssl req -x509 -new -newkey <SIGALG> -keyout <SIGALG>.key -out <SIGALG>.crt -nodes -subj "/CN=oqstest" -days 365 -config apps/openssl.cnf